Don’t worry—you’re not alone. This disturbing issue is something that most of us have faced at some point.

 That said, here are some possible reasons why you may be facing the internet problem:

 • Cable or Wi-Fi problems may cause your connection to fail every now and then.
-This might be due to physical issues (cuts) or interference, causing you to be connected without internet.
+This might be due to physical problems (like cable cuts) or interference, causing you to be connected without internet.

 • When your router’s not working properly, it can struggle to keep you online.
 Sometimes, it might be because it’s running on old software or its insides are wearing out.
 It could also be malfunctioning because it’s too hot.